mageddo-projects/commons-lang/README.md

 ## Commons Lang
-A set of common utils for jdbc use
+A set of useful classes, evicting you repeating yourself, avoiding fatigue

 ### Regex